Who We Are

-The Department of Ophthalmology/Kittner Eye Center has an unwavering mission to improve the health of all of our patients by providing the highest-quality clinical care, pioneering new ways to treat and prevent eye disease, and by educating the next generation of ophthalmologists through our residents and fellows program, now in its 67th year.
-Patients and their families will be welcomed to an environment that is supportive and collegial, ensuring the best service and care.
+UNC Department of Ophthalmology has an unwavering mission to improve the health of our patients through providing the highest-quality clinical care, pioneering new approaches to treat and prevent eye disease, and educating the next generation of ophthalmologists through our residents and fellows program.

 Our research team is working on projects in gene therapy and nanotechnology for retinal disease, macular degeneration glaucoma, and corneal disease.
-We have had success in establishing proof of concept in rare diseases and have applied what we learned to eye diseases.
+We have been successful in establishing proof of concept in rare diseases and have applied successful research results to treating a range of eye disease.
 All of our research is translational and benefits from the collaborative relationships we have with colleagues in other fields and institutions.
 Patients at UNC benefit from these discoveries and are routinely offered the opportunity to participate in clinical trials.